 What’s more, insurance is also a good way to save money.
-If you’re insured, you won’t have to worry about having to pay any medical bills from your own pocket or having to pull funds from your business endeavor either.
+If you’re insured, you won’t have to worry about having to pay any medical bills from your pocket or having to pull funds from your business endeavour either.

 That’s why you should consider an online health insurance compare platform so that you can find the best deal and the best premium.
 Moreover, since you’re technically self-employed as an entrepreneur and a business owner, you can also consider an individual 401(k) retirement plan, which will allow you to put more money into your retirement fund.